Asmitumrao/HeartByte/README.md

 ### Description of Key Folders:
 - **backend/**: Contains the Python-based ML model, data processing, and results evaluation scripts.
 - **frontend/**: Contains the ReactJS frontend to interact with the backend for prediction results.
-- **notebooks/**: Jupyter notebooks with step-by-step code for data exploration, preprocessing, model training, and evaluation.

 ## Dependencies